Kim shatters LPGA scoring records, wins by 9 shots

 ”In a word, phenomenal,” said defending champion Katherine Kirk, who finished 15 under and tied for 20th. ”We knew that you could go low around this golf course, but she’s taken it to a whole other level.
 It’s pretty exciting to watch, really.
 She’s going to break our all-time, 72-hole scoring record pretty easily.
 She’s a great player.
 She obviously knows how to win.
 She just kept the foot down.”

-The only blemish for Kim all week at Thornberry Creek at Oneida was a double bogey in the second round Friday.
-She had 31 birdies and one eagle, another record for most sub-par holes in a tournament.
-Kim hit 67 out of 72 greens in regulation.
+Kim had 31 birdies and one eagle, another record for most sub-par holes in a tournament.
+She hit 67 out of 72 greens in regulation.

+The only blemish all week was a double-bogey in the second round Friday.

 For all the birdies, Kim set the LPGA Tour record with a par on the final hole to finish at 257.
 Hee Young Park won a playoff after she and Angela Stanford each finished at 258 in the Manulife Classic in Canada in 2013 (par 71), while Karen Stupples shot 258 at the Welch’s/Fry’s Championship in Arizona in 2004 (par 70).